anacarolina-arellano/telemetry/README.md

 - In your web browser go to http://localhost:4001/firestore
 - This is the emulator of firestore, I made a cloud function (salesObserver) that gets trigger every time a new document is added to the "sales" collection.
 To test it: In the firestore emulator create a new collection named 'sales', add a document with a numeric ID (for example 8), add some fields such as empName (string) and clientName (string).
 Once you have done this, in your terminal, where you ran the previous command you'll see that the data that was added to the collection gets printed.
 This is because of the cloud function.

-- Another function that I did was getForm.
-This one has direct access to the project's firestore, so in order to demonstatre how it works I "harcoded" it so it shows the data stores in the document with ID 3 of the 'sales' collection
+- Another cloud function that I did was getForm.
+This one has direct access to the project's firestore, so in order to demonstrate how it works you can enter a form ID and if it exists there will be an allert message with the information belonging to that form
-- To test this function, you have to be running the emulators (firebase emulators:start) or at least the emulator of the functions (firebase emulators:start --only functions), then, in another terminal run "curl http://localhost:5001/warehouseapp-288c9/us-central1/getForm" and you'll receive the data from the document
+- To test this function, you have to be running the emulators (firebase emulators:start) or at least the emulator of the functions (firebase emulators:start --only functions), then, in another terminal run vue (instructions below) and send an id

 ##### Vue
 - Run the command ´vue ui´ to run the project